 You will need to create a public/private key pair before you can use SSH to login to the newly-created instance.

 The public key will be stored on the instance and the private key is stored on your desktop/laptop.

 See the SSH key tutorial page for a detailed explanation of keypair authentication for the Nectar research cloud.

 Security groups allow you to create rules to access your instance.
 You can change security groups and rules for an instance on the dashboard, even while it is running.
 For information on security groups see this article in Nectar Fundamentals.

 For a basic steps on setting up Security Groups, view this tutorial here.

 The launch button begins Cloud provisioning and initialisation of a running instance from the selected image and your configuration options.
 The instance will normally pass from status "Build" to "Active".
 Depending on your image size and cloud activity, the length of time required may vary.
 Your instance will have a public IP address and be reachable according to the Security Groups selected.

-Instructions to access the instance are on the 'Accessing Instances’ page in Cloud Basics.
+Instructions to access the instance are on the 'Accessing Instances’ page in Cloud Basics Tutorial site.